openhab/openhabian/includes/srv_readme.txt

 https://www.openhab.org/docs/installation/linux.html#file-locations

-You can access this folder via Samba network share and should have write access to all subdirectories with the only exception being the 'openhab2-sys' folder, for security reasons.
+You can access this folder via Samba network share and should have write access to all subdirectories with the only exception being the 'openhab-sys' folder, for security reasons.

 A few hints: